-This article is part 2 of a series.
-For part 1, click here.
-Join author Don Lattin for a Twitter Spaces discussion about this 2-part series on religion and psychedelics on Thursday, May 12, at 8:00 pm ET / 5:00 pm PT.
+This article is part of a series called God on Psychedelics.
+Join author Don Lattin for a Twitter Spaces discussion about this series on religion and psychedelics on Thursday, May 12, at 8:00 pm ET / 5:00 pm PT.
 Click here to join.

 From Harvard to Berkeley and back to Boulder, a robust conversation has begun about bringing trained chaplains into the burgeoning network of those offering psychedelic-assisted therapy and spiritual care.